These crispy potstickers are easy to make and have a tasty chicken, mushroom and cabbage filling.

-- Place about 8-10 dumplings (depending on the size of your skillet) flat side down, and pan-fry for 2-3 minutes, or until golden brown.
+- Place 8-10 dumplings (depending on the size of your skillet) into the pan in a single layer, flat side down.

-- Add 1/4 cup water, then quickly cover with lid to trap the steam.
-Steam for 4-5 minutes, or until most of the water has evaporated.
-Remove lid, add more oil if needed, and fry for another minute or two, then remove from skillet.
+- Remove lid.
+Add more oil if needed and fry for another minute or two, or until the bottom side of the dumplings is golden brown.
 Check for an internal temperature of 165F/74C to ensure that chicken is fully cooked.

-- Repeat until all dumplings are fried.
-Serve warm with the dipping sauce.
+- Remove cooked dumplings from pan.
+Repeat cooking process until all dumplings are fried.
+Serve warm with dipping sauce.